Do You Know What’s Breadcrumbing in Dating Relationships?

 • And other behaviors such as benching, ghosting, haunting, orbiting, friendzoning, slow-fading, and breadcrumbing.

-This could include occasional messages, brief phone calls, social media interactions, sporadic dating plans, and even provocative pictures or videos.
+It includes sending occasional messages, brief phone calls, social media interactions, sporadic dating plans, and even provocative pictures or videos, to “lead someone on.”

 The playful, flirtatious interactions in breadcrumbing typically occur irregularly and unpredictably, without any intention of following through.